driss-khelfi/driss-khelfi/README.md

 ## 🚀 About Me
 I'm a software developement student.
-I'm make some video games too.
+I make some video games too.

 ## 🔗 Links